open-contracting-extensions/ocds_transactions_relatedMilestone_extension/README.md

 # Transaction related milestones

-Some payments against a contract are linked to specific implementation milestones.
-This extension adds a `relatedImplementationMilestone` field to the `contracts.implementation.transactions` array.
+This extension adds a `relatedImplementationMilestone` field to transaction objects, so that payments against a contract can be linked with an implementation milestone.

 ## Example